Technician, Section of Medical Education / Center for Experiential Learning

 Responsible for the coordination, selection and training of individuals to fulfill the need of "patients for the simulation of health problems for all levels of students and all departments of learning; handles all scheduling, training, tracking of hours, scheduling of facilities need for training and testing.

-Holds faculty positions in Surgery, Cardiothoracic Surgery; Assistant Clinical Professor in Medical Education integrating basic sciences in the Human Patient Simulator Lab; Adjunct Professor, departments of Physiology and Anatomy; facilitator in The Practice of Medicine and Case-Oriented Learning courses; he received his M.D. degree from the Albany Medical College of Union University, New York; his Surgical Residency and Cardiothoracic Surgery Fellowship were completed at the Medical College of Virginia.
+Serves as Course Director for Clinical Cardiac Pathophysiology; Holds faculty positions in Surgery, Cardiothoracic Surgery; Clinical Professor in Medical Education integrating basic sciences in the Human Patient Simulator Lab; Adjunct Professor, Anatomy, Physiology and The Practice of Medicine.
+He received his M.D. degree from the Albany Medical College of Union University, New York; his Surgical Residency and Cardiothoracic Surgery Fellowship were completed at the Medical College of Virginia.

 Secretary III, Office of Academic Affairs